azoth-lang/azoth.language.reference/src/class-constructors.md

 ## Default Constructors

 If a class has no constructor declarations, then a default constructor is created for it.
 This constructor is a `published` unnamed constructor that takes no parameters.
 If the class has a base class, the default constructor will call the base class constructor that is unnamed with no parameters.
 If no such base class constructor exists, it is an error.
 No further field initialization is done beyond running the field initializers.
-If this would leave a field unassigned, that is an error.
+If this would leave a field unassigned, that is an compile error.

 ## Calling Other Constructors